TUDublinBlanchBusinessIT/autumn-repeat-project-KevinsProgramming/README.md

 - I built a library management system which is built with laravel.
 It allows you to add authors and books.

--It has the full CRUD (create, read, update, delete) function and allows for flexible usage of each entry.
+- It has the full CRUD (create, read, update, delete) function and allows for flexible usage of each entry.

 - The relationshop I built is a one to many relationship with the author being 1 and it having many books.